hariksan/info8000sp22firstexample/README.md

 2. Learn Python
 3. Some understanding of machine learning

 Tell me a little about yourself (e.g. hobbies, career aspirations): My hobbies are running, playing the guitar, videogames and watching 90s action movies.
+I hope to become a good researcher in the field of groundwater economics.

 Photo
 <img alt="My current photo" src="f3ad073b-a6b4-417e-b8cb-bfb48be98cc1.jpg"/>